StavropoulosK/Cybersecurity--Simplified-DES/README.md

 # Cybersecurity--Simplified-DES

 This is a personal project for the course of Computer and Network Security.
 It is a python implementation of the simplified DES algorithm.
-The explanation of the algorithm can be found [here](http://mercury.webster.edu/aleshunas/COSC%205130/G-SDES.pdf).
+An explanation of the algorithm can be found [here](http://mercury.webster.edu/aleshunas/COSC%205130/G-SDES.pdf).